Be inspired by visiting St Pauls Cathedral and uncovering mesmerising stories of old about the cathedral’s history.

 For people who desire to visit the church for praise purposes, they don’t need to pay to enter.

-Going to a service at St. Paul’s it doesn’t permit you to explore or take a look at the other sides of the building. you won’t be able to see or visit the domes, memorials or tombs.
-These places are closed throughout the hours of praise and worship.
-On the other hand, you are able to enjoy the perfect and peaceful worship service.
+Going to a service at St. Paul’s it doesn’t permit you to explore or take a look at the other sides of the building.
+You won’t be able to see or visit the domes, memorials or tombs.
+These places are not open throughout the hours of praise and worship.
+On the other hand, you can to enjoy the perfect and peaceful worship service.

 Is St Paul’s Cathedral open to the public?